Home > Formal wear > The Right Combination of Tie and Pocket Square

 Let’s start with the fact that most of us can’t afford many suits.
 Sure, it would be nice to have one for each occasion but a suit is a BIG investment.
 For this reason we prefer suits that go well for each occasion.

 Under these harsh conditions, how can we express ourselves?
+Enter the world of ties and pocket squares.

 Now I know what you’re thinking: you’re already wearing a tie.
 But have you ever considered a pocket square?
-And do you know how to match them?

 2. Red pocket square with dots, pink tie with the same kind of dots (thus the two have something in common), white shirt and a gray sports jacket.